surniaulula/wpsso/readme.txt

 * Integrates with 3rd party plugins and services for additional image, video, eCommerce product details, SEO settings, and more.

-	**Integrates and improves your favorite SEO plugin:**
+	**Optionally integrate and improve your favorite SEO plugin:**

 	WPSSO Core specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and, if you desire, you can continue to use your favorite SEO content / keyword analysis tools without any conflicts!

 	The Pro version comes with special integration modules for All in One SEO Pack, The SEO Framework, WP Meta SEO, Yoast SEO, and more.

 * The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.